Macy StormSenior Content Creator

 How long should ad copy be?

+It depends.
 First, it’s important to note that Facebook offers numerous advertising format options for your business.
 Facebook ad options include:

 - Photo ads